rsarfati/SelfTargetingReplication/README.md

 ## More Aggressive Disclaimer

-Deviations from the Dataverse code are the product of own machinations; {aberrant results, bizarre output, suspicious inconsistencies with what is reported in the paper} should be attributed to this graduate student's intellectual shortcomings and lousy sleep schedule.
+Deviations from the Dataverse code are the product of my own machinations; {aberrant results, bizarre output, suspicious inconsistencies with what is reported in the paper} should be attributed to this graduate student's intellectual shortcomings and lousy sleep schedule.